Birding · River/Creek · Views · Waterfall · Wildlife

 The highlight of this loop is the middle portion with stunning views of Waimea Canyon and Waipo'o falls.
 There is a crossing of Kokee stream and, depending on the water flow, it can be slightly challenging.

 Need to Know

-Slippery rocks on the road at the beginning.
+Slippery rocks on the road at the beginning and trail can be severely overgrown at times leading to more of a walk vs hike for 50% + of the trail.
 Bring plenty of water and think about lunch or a snack about halfway at the picnic bench.
 If you have a camera and binoculars I would recommend brining them, too.
 I always use trekking poles.

 The Kumuwela Trail